superNGA/simple-Manual-Map-injector/README.md

 I could have made a build .bat file, but I am not smart enough 😔

-I have also used a weird ahh class named Console System, for colorful printing 🙂
+I have also used a weird ahh class named Console System, for colorful printing 🙂 so you WILL also use that 💀